Charge-coupled device: Electron-multiplying CCD

 EMCCDs show a similar sensitivity to intensified CCDs (ICCDs).
 However, as with ICCDs, the gain that is applied in the gain register is stochastic and the exact gain that has been applied to a pixel's charge is impossible to know.
 At high gains (> 30), this uncertainty has the same effect on the signal-to-noise ratio (SNR) as halving the quantum efficiency (QE) with respect to operation with a gain of unity.
-This effect is referred to as the Excess Noise Factor (ENF).
+This effect is referred to as the excess noise factor (ENF).
 However, at very low light levels (where the quantum efficiency is most important), it can be assumed that a pixel either contains an electron—or not.
 This removes the noise associated with the stochastic multiplication at the risk of counting multiple electrons in the same pixel as a single electron.
 To avoid multiple counts in one pixel due to coincident photons in this mode of operation, high frame rates are essential.
 The dispersion in the gain is shown in the graph on the right.
 For multiplication registers with many elements and large gains it is well modelled by the equation:

 where P is the probability of getting n output electrons given m input electrons and a total mean multiplication register gain of g.
 For very large numbers of input electrons, this complex distribution function converges towards a Gaussian.

 Because of the lower costs and better resolution, EMCCDs are capable of replacing ICCDs in many applications.
 ICCDs still have the advantage that they can be gated very fast and thus are useful in applications like range-gated imaging.
-EMCCD cameras indispensably need a cooling system—using either thermoelectric cooling or liquid nitrogen—to cool the chip down to temperatures in the range of -65 to -95 C. This cooling system unfortunately adds additional costs to the EMCCD imaging system and may yield condensation problems in the application.
+EMCCD cameras indispensably need a cooling system—using either thermoelectric cooling or liquid nitrogen—to cool the chip down to temperatures in the range of -65 to -95 C. This cooling system adds additional costs to the EMCCD imaging system and may yield condensation problems in the application.
 However, high-end EMCCD cameras are equipped with a permanent hermetic vacuum system confining the chip to avoid condensation issues.